-Let’s start with why you might want your company or your PPC clients to create LinkedIn ads in the first place.
+Let’s start with why you might want your company or agency to run LinkedIn ads in the first place.

 First, LinkedIn has a large user base -- more than 450 million people use LinkedIn.
 That's pretty substantial, even in comparison to the 1.86 billion users on Facebook and 319 million users on Twitter.

 Even though it doesn’t hit the size of Facebook’s user base, 7 out of 10 professionals describe LinkedIn as a trustworthy source of professional content.

 But this isn’t really enough on its own to justify using the platform for advertising, so let’s go deeper...